kiwavi/parcel-management-system/README.md

 Create superuser
 python manage.py createsuperuser
 Once you're done, run the server.
 `python manage.py runserver`
 Navigate to 127:0.0.0.1/8000 on your browser
 Login using the superuser credentials you made
 Start testing

+Anticipated improvements
+- Changing from emails to SMS using AfricasTalking API
+- Creating user permission levels